php-http/documentation/discovery.rst

 - HTTP Client Discovery
 - HTTP Async Client Discovery
-- PSR-7 Message Factory Discovery
-- PSR-7 URI Factory Discovery
-- PSR-7 Stream Factory Discovery
 - PSR-17 Factory Discovery
-- PSR-18 Client Discovery
+- PSR-18 HTTP Client Discovery
 - Mock Client Discovery (not enabled by default)
+- PSR-7 Message Factory Discovery (deprecated)
+- PSR-7 URI Factory Discovery (deprecated)
+- PSR-7 Stream Factory Discovery (deprecated)

 The principle is always the same: you call the static ``find`` method on the discovery service if no explicit implementation was specified.
 The discovery service will try to locate a suitable implementation.